 iv.
 Schedule of Contributions - Other Post Employment Benefits v.
-Schedule of Investment Rate of Returns - Other Post Employment Benefits The schedule details the Town's annual money weighted rate of return, net of investment expense.
+Schedule of Investment Rate of Returns - Other Post Employment Benefits

 The schedule details the Town's actuarially required contributions, the contributions made by the Town, the deficiency/(excess) of contributions made by the Town, the Town's covered payroll and the Town's contributions as a percentage of covered payroll.